microsoftgraph/microsoft-graph-docs-contrib/concepts/throttling.md

 ##### Request headers

-- **x-ms-throttle-priority**.
-If the header doesn't exist or set to any other value, it indicates a normal request.
+- **x-ms-throttle-priority** - If the header doesn't exist or set to any other value, it indicates a normal request.
 We recommend limiting interactive requests.
 Set the priority to interactive to only the requests where the user initiated and waiting for a response.
 The values of this header can be the following:
     1. Low - Indicates the request is low priority.
 Throttling this request doesn't cause user-visible failures.
     1. Normal - Default if no value is provided.
 Indicates that the request is default priority.
     1. Interactive - Indicates that the request is interactive or high priority.
 Throttling this request causes user-visible failures.